 =PROPER(B2) & " - Elev: " & D2 & "m"

 This formula pulls the station name from cell B2, then uses the built-in PROPER function to capitalize it properly and make it read a little easier.
 Then the formula appends text labeling the elevation and pulls the elevation itself out of cell D2.
 So the result of the formula is “Alabaster – Elev: 173m”.

 Now copy and paste this formula all the way down column H to populate labels for all rows.

 6. Create the map using the GEO_MAP function.

 In cell I1 or any empty cell, write this formula:

 =GEO_MAP(A1:H3419, "contintental-us-weather-stations", "LatLng")

-In just a moment the formula should evaluate to the url of your new map.
+In just a moment the formula should evaluate the URL of your new map.
 If you’re using the Geosheets add-on, you’ll see an auto-updating preview of the map in the sidebar at the right of your document.
-Otherwise click through on the url to see the full page map.
+Otherwise, click through on the URL to see the full-page map.